eloj/radix-sorting/README.md

 32-bit integers, it'd require `2^32*4`=16GiB of memory.
 Multiply by two if you need 64- instead of 32-bit counters.

 As the wikipedia page explains, it's really the range of the keys involved that matters, not the magnitude.
-Some implementations can be seen scanning the input data to determine a base from the smallest key, and allocate just enough entries to fit `max(k) - min(k) + 1` keys.
+Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit `max(k) - min(k) + 1` keys.
 However, if you do this you will most likely have to consider what to do if the input range is too wide to handle, which is not a good position to be in.
 In practice you would _never_ want to fail on some inputs, which makes this sort of implementation not very useful.

 As presented, this counting sort is _in-place_, but since -- in addition to not comparing elements -- it's not moving any elements either, it doesn't really make sense to think of it as being _stable_ or  _unstable_.